birladotech/pizza-website/README.md

 Description:

 The Pizza project is a GitHub repository dedicated to a hands-on exercise whose goal is to test and improve our JavaScript, HTML and CSS skills.
-The goal of this project is to create a simple, interactive, non-commercial pizza ordering website in order to apply the concepts and techniques learned during our studies.
+The goal of this project is to create a simple, interactive, non-commercial pizza ordering website in order to apply the concepts and techniques learned during our studies(3grd).

 Main features: